Bulat-Ziganshin/Compression-Research/README.md

 This repository contains my experiments with compression-related algorithms.

 ### [BSL: the block-sorting lab](bsl.cu)
-Main executable processing input data with various algos and recording speed/outsize of every experiment.
+That's the main executable processing input data with various algos and recording speed/outsize of every experiment.
 [results.txt](results.txt) presents the current results on my GPU.
 [profile.txt](profile.txt) is a profiling report of CUDA kernels implemented by BSL.